electric-sql/pglite/pglite-cli-distribution-design.md

 Phase 0 repository decision record, 2026-07-14:

-- npm returned `E404` for both proposed names.
+- npm returned `E404` for both proposed names, most recently reverified from the pinned Docker tool image on 2026-07-15.
 This verifies current registry availability but does not reserve either name; authenticated reservation is the remaining external release-owner action and is not represented as a code change.